Aims and Scope

 - Full Papers: We encourage the submissions of full-length papers (upto 10 pages excluding references) describing new work that has not been previously published or accepted for publication.
 Accepted papers will be presented as orals.

-- Accepted manuscripts from MICCAI main conference: We also invite authors of an accepted manuscript at MICCAI which is of interest for our workshop to present their work in an oral presentation at our workshop to strengthen the community around this topic.
+- Short papers or abstracts (upto 3 pages) that are summarized versions of accepted manuscripts from MICCAI main conference: We also invite authors of an accepted manuscript at MICCAI which is of interest for our workshop to present their work in an oral presentation at our workshop to strengthen the community around this topic.

 Important Dates

-All deadlines are 23:59 UTC-12/Anywhere on Earth (AoE) TBAKeynote Speakers
+All deadlines are 23:59 UTC-12/Anywhere on Earth (AoE)- Full paper submission deadline:

 TBAAgenda